β‘ Lesson 18: Eevee Real-Time Rendering

 - Roughness: 0.2-0.5 (frosted)

-- Same Blend Mode and SSR setup
+- Same Render Method and Raytracing setup

 Emission and Glowing Materials